hallpass-and-friends/hallpass-and-friends/README.md

 - 👋 Hi, I’m @hallpass-and-friends or Rob Banning if meeting in person
 - 👀 I’m interested in both backend (asp.net core, "serverless" functions), frontend (Angular, NextJs, plain Html/Css/Js), and integrations (Trello, Slack, Obsidian)
-- 🌱 I’m currently learning Electron, Svelte, and Flutter
+- 🌱 Recently, I have pivoted toward data science: performing data analysis, and using my coding experience to enhance the process and package the results.
-- 💞️ I’m looking to collaborate on "smart" full-stack apps as well as Trello power-ups or other integrations.
+- 💞️ I’m looking to collaborate on "smart" full-stack apps as well as data analysis.
 For us, "smart" solutions are those that recognize the importance of integrating technical, human. and organizational components of any solution.
 - 🦹 My alter ego is [rbanning](https://github.com/rbanning) on Github
 - 📫 You can reach me github@hallpassandfriends.com